FiditeNemini/artcraft/zola/content/learn/prompt-emphasis/index.md

 Recommended values are 1.1-1.5 for emphasis and -1.1 to -1.5 for de-emphasis.
 When using the Negative Prompt Field use positive weights to emphasize the negative effect instead of brackets.

-Watch how prompt emphasis highlights -this element-.
--> video example